yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/dcl_drop_group.md

 ---
-title: DROP GROUP
+title: DROP GROUP statement [YSQL]
 linkTitle: DROP GROUP
-description: Use the DROP GROUP to drop a role.
+description: Use the DROP GROUP statement to drop a role.
 DROP GROUP is an alias for DROP ROLE and is used to drop a role.
 summary: DROP GROUP
 menu:
   latest: